Crete, the biggest island in Greece, and it’s such a wonderful place that it has something for every visitor.

 The island’s past goes back in time to the Venetian times, long before becoming an infamous reclusion place for those affected by leprosy.

 After the Venetians surrendered to the Ottoman Empire (1669), Spinalonga remained in the hands of the Venetians until 1715.
 The island has been an Archaeological Site since the 1970s.

-Usually ranking among the best beaches of the island, Vai Palm Tree Beach is on the extreme east coast of Crete.
+Usually ranking among the best beaches on the island, Vai Palm Beach is on the extreme east coast of Crete.